Ali-Malik252/pdf_chatbot/Desktop/pdf_chatbot/README.md

 # PDF Chatbot — RAG-Based Document Question Answering

-A smart chatbot system that enables users to upload PDF documents and ask questions based on their content.
+A smart chatbot system that enables users to **upload PDFs** and ask questions based on their content.
-It uses a **Retrieval-Augmented Generation (RAG)** workflow to return **accurate and context-aware** answers directly sourced from the document.
+It uses a **Retrieval-Augmented Generation (RAG)** workflow to return **factual** and **grounded directly in the PDF content**.

 ---

 ## Features

-✔ Upload PDF documents
+✔ Upload any PDF document via UI
-✔ Automatic text extraction
+✔ Automatic text extraction and intelligent chunking
-✔ Intelligent text chunking
+✔ Embeddings using Sentence Transformers
-✔ FAISS vector storage & retrieval
+✔ FAISS vector search for fast and accurate retrieval ✔ Ask natural-language questions
-✔ Ask natural-language questions
+✔ Context-aware answers powered by an LLM (Ollama)
-✔ LLM-generated responses grounded in the document
+✔ Streamlit-based frontend and FastAPI backend
-✔ Streamlit web UI + FastAPI backend
+✔ Fully containerized using Docker

 ---